Lucsantosg/CloudLogAnalysis/qa/cli_qa.md

     For more information, see [How do I log in to the {{site.data.keyword.Bluemix_notm}}](/docs/services/CloudLogAnalysis/qa/cli_qa.html#login).

-2. Run the `bx iam accounts` command to get the GUID of an account.
+2. Run the `ibmcloud iam accounts` command to get the GUID of an account.

     ```
-	bx iam accounts
+	ibmcloud iam accounts
 	```
 	{: codeblock}

 	For example, to retrieve all the accounts with their corresponding GUIDs for user xxx@yyy.com, run the command:

 	```
-	bx iam accounts
+	ibmcloud iam accounts
 	Retrieving all accounts of xxx@yyy.com...
     OK
     Account GUID                       Name                               Type    State    Owner User ID